Albatross: An optimistic consensus algorithm: Protocol Specification

-We will now give the technical specification of Albatross, describing in detail the networking, all of the validator's functions and processes, the block's format, the misbehavior handling protocols, the rewards and punishments, and the chain selection algorithm.
+We will now give the technical specification of Albatross, describing in detail validators and stakers, the block format, the misbehavior handling protocols, the rewards and punishments policies, and the chain selection algorithm.